Mary Gaitskill: Life

 Gaitskill was born in Lexington, Kentucky.
-She has lived in New York City, Toronto, San Francisco, Marin County and Pennsylvania, as well as attending the University of Michigan, where she earned her B.A. in 1981 and won a Hopwood Award.
+She has lived in New York City, Toronto, San Francisco, Marin County and Pennsylvania, and attended the University of Michigan, where she earned her B.A. in 1981 and won a Hopwood Award.
 She sold flowers in San Francisco as a teenage runaway.
-In a conversation with novelist and short story writer Matthew Sharpe for BOMB Magazine, Gaitskill said she chose to become a writer at age 18 because she was "indignant about things—it was the typical teenage sense of 'things are wrong in the world and I must say something.'"
+In a conversation with novelist and short-story writer Matthew Sharpe for BOMB Magazine, Gaitskill said she chose to become a writer at age 18 because she was "indignant about things—it was the typical teenage sense of 'things are wrong in the world and I must say something.'"
 Gaitskill has also recounted (in her essay "Revelation") becoming a born-again Christian at age 21 but lapsing after six months.

-She married the writer Peter Trachtenberg in 2001.
-They divorced in 2010.
+She married writer Peter Trachtenberg in 2001; they divorced in 2010.

 Gaitskill has taught at UC Berkeley, the University of Houston, New York University, The New School, Brown University, Syracuse University, and in the MFA program at Temple University.
 She has previously been a Writer-In-Residence at Hobart and William Smith Colleges and Baruch College.
 As of 2020, Gaitskill is a visiting professor of literature at Claremont McKenna College.